pallets/flask/docs/quickstart.rst

 4. The function returns the message we want to display in the user's browser.
 The default content type is HTML, so HTML in the string will be rendered by the browser.

-.. note:: HTML escaping

-    When returning HTML (the default response type in Flask), any user input rendered in the output must be escaped to protect from injection attacks.
-HTML templates in Jinja, introduced later, will do this automatically. :func:`~markupsafe.escape`, shown above, can be used manually.
-It's omitted for brevity in the examples below.

 Save it as :file:`hello.py` or something similar.
 Make sure to not call your application :file:`flask.py` because this would conflict with Flask